 There is an annual audit of accounts and monies spent by the police conducted by the Comptroller and Auditor General (CAG).
-These accounts are given in the Parliament and state legislatures.
-Once examined, the reports are sometimes available on the website of the home/police department or in the Parliamentary library.
+These accounts are submitted to Parliament and state legislatures.
+Once examined, they are available on the website of the home/police department or in the Parliament library.
 You can also use the Right to Information Act to ask for annual police spending.
-Since policing is done using taxpayer's money, which means your money, you should take interest to see that this money is properly spent.
+Since policing is done using tax-payer's money which means your money, you should take an interest to ensure that this money is properly spent.